Is Bosnia Safe to Visit in 2026? An Honest Guide

 Health, water and emergencies

-On the everyday-health side there is little to worry about.
+On the everyday-health side there’s little to worry about.
 Tap water in Sarajevo and the main towns is generally safe to drink, and food hygiene in restaurants is normal for Europe.
-Save the emergency numbers before you travel: 124 for an ambulance, 122 for police, and 112, the pan-European emergency line, which also works.
+Save the emergency numbers before you travel: 124 for an ambulance, 122 for police, and 123 for fire.
+Bosnia’s EU-style 112 system is not fully rolled out - don’t rely on 112 alone.
 The one thing to sort in advance is insurance.
-Bosnia is outside the EU, so the European health cards (EHIC and GHIC) do not cover it, and foreigners are treated as private, paying patients, so a medical problem gets expensive without cover.
-Our guide to travel insurance for Bosnia explains what a policy should include, and why evacuation cover matters if you are heading for the mountains or the rivers.
+Bosnia is outside the EU, so the European health cards (EHIC and GHIC) don’t cover it, and foreigners are treated as private, paying patients, so a medical problem gets expensive without cover.
+Our guide to travel insurance for Bosnia explains what a policy should include, and why evacuation cover matters if you’re heading for the mountains or the rivers.

 The verdict, and a quick pre-trip checklist

-Before you go, a short checklist: keep your valuables close in city crowds and out of parked cars; on any hike, stay on marked, maintained trails and never cross a Pazi Mine sign or wander into ruins and open ground; drive to the mountain conditions and carry the right tyres in winter; arrange travel insurance with medical and evacuation cover; and save 112 and 124 offline.
+Before you go, a short checklist: keep your valuables close in city crowds and out of parked cars; on any hike, stay on marked, maintained trails and never cross a Pazi Mine sign or wander into ruins and open ground; drive to the mountain conditions and carry the right tyres in winter; check the entry requirements for your passport; arrange travel insurance with medical and evacuation cover; and save 122, 123 and 124 offline.
 Then plan the good part - our guides to the best time to visit Bosnia and things to do in Sarajevo will get the trip itself started.

 As above, this is background information as of July 2026, not official travel advice.
 Situations change - always check the current UK FCDO and US State Department pages for Bosnia and Herzegovina, and heed local signs and guidance, before and during your trip.